sivalabs/sivalabs-hugo/content/posts/spring-boot-tutorials/07-spring-boot-database-transaction-management-tutorial.md

 }
 ```
 In the above example scenario, from the **UserController** we are calling **UserService.register(..)** method
 which is annotated with **@Transactional**.
-As there is no new transaction is in progress, a new transaction will be created.
+As there is no new transaction in progress, a new transaction will be created.
-Then user details will be saved into database within the current transaction.
+The user details will be saved into the database within the current transaction.
 After that we are calling **AccountService.create(account)** which is annotated with **@Transactional(propagation = Propagation.REQUIRES_NEW)**.
-Now the current transaction which is in-progress will be temporarily suspended and a new transaction will be started.
+Now the current transaction which is in progress will be temporarily suspended and a new transaction will be started.
 The account creation will be executed in that new transaction and if no exception occurred that transaction will be committed immediately.
 Then the previous transaction will be resumed and saves the user preferences.

-If a **RuntimeException** occur while saving preferences then only user record insertion will be rolled back,
+If a **RuntimeException** occurs while saving preferences then only user record insertion will be rolled back,
 but not account creation as account creation happened in a separate transaction which is already committed successfully.

 **This will work as expected.**

-But, imagine account creation method is also in **UserService** as follows:
+But, imagine the account creation method is also in **UserService** as follows:

 ```java
 @Controller